-In plain english let’s look at the following diagram:
+In plain English let’s look at the following diagram:

 Essentially, cool plasma or deuterium is injected from the left and fusion occurs in the center through magnetic confinement.
 Magnetic confinement is a stable way of heating up atoms at very high temperatures using the lovely force of electromagnetism.
 (Still with me?)

-By heating the fuel up at high temperatures it allows for fusion to occur, or where atoms join together and creates explosive-like energy.
+By heating the fuel up at high temperatures it allows for fusion to occur, or where atoms join together and create explosive-like energy.
 This intense energy allows us to move the spacecraft a lot further.
 (Que “ooooooh”)

 If I didn’t do a great job explaining it then listen to the professor herself!
 Here is Stephanie Thomas from Princeton Satellite Systems explaining how this fusion reactor works.